Muddz/KindleHighlightsReader/README.md

 # KindleHighlightReader <img width="35px" src="https://www.flaticon.com/svg/static/icons/svg/845/845938.svg">

-**Development status: BETA**

-KindleHighlightsReader is a program that reads your highlights from your Kindle device with options to clean and style the highlights and exports them in the following formats: Text, Json, CSV or PDF.
+KindleHighlightsReader is a program that reads your highlights from your Kindle device with options to clean and style the highlights and exports them in the following formats: text, json, csv or pdf.

+## Features in 1.0.0
+- Trim all highlights for redundant characters before and after like: `"ed.
+Hello"` > `"Hello"`
+- Insert periods on all highlights.
+- Insert double quotations on all highlights.
+- Remove any quotation from all highlights.
+- Capialize first letter on all highlights.
+- Export as .txt .json .csv or .pdf files.
+- Works for Windows and MacOS

+#### JSON

-The JSON format is useful for developers who want's to unmarshal the JSON to objects in any langauge to be used in for an app, webpage or database.
-The JSON has the following format:
+The JSON format is useful for developers who wants to unmarshal the JSON string to objects in any langauge to be used for an app, webpage or database.
+The JSON output is saved in an `.json` file and has the following output format:

 ```
 [